History of Declan Rice in Timeline

 On 23 March 2018, Declan Rice made his senior debut for the Republic of Ireland in a 1–0 defeat to Turkey.

-April 2018: Runner-up for Hammer of the Year
+April 2018: Runner-Up for Hammer of the Year

 August 2018: Omitted from Ireland Squad

-November 2018: Undecided on National Allegiance
+November 2018: Undecided on International Future

-December 2018: 50th West Ham Appearance and New Contract
+December 2018: 50th Appearance and New Contract

 In December 2018, Declan Rice made his 50th appearance for West Ham and signed a new contract until 2024 with an option for an additional year.

-December 2018: Met with Ireland Management
+December 2018: Meeting with Ireland Manager

 January 2019: First Goal for West Ham

-On January 12, 2019, Declan Rice scored his first goal for West Ham in a 1–0 win against Arsenal and was named man of the match.
+On 12 January 2019, Declan Rice scored his first goal for West Ham in a 1–0 win against Arsenal and was named man of the match.

-February 2019: Pledged Allegiance to England
+February 2019: Pledged Future to England

 In March 2019, Declan Rice apologised for pro-Irish Republican Army comments he made on social media in 2015.